georgepan900530/CMU-16825-HW2/index.md

 ### Q2.5 Analyse effects of hyperparams variations

-In this section, I will provide some ablation studies on the effect of different hyperparameters.
-Specifically, I will provide studies on voxels, point clouds, and meshes respectively.

-#### Voxels

-#### Point clouds
-For point clouds, I trained three different models with 1000, 5000, and 10000 points.
+In this section, I will provide the ablation study on the number of points when fitting to point clouds since it is more intuitive.
+I trained three different models with 1000, 5000, and 10000 points.
 Below are the visualization comparisons of the predictions of these three models.

 | **Description** | **1000 points (sample 0)** | **5000 points (sample 0)** | **10000 points (sample 0)** |
 | -------------- | ------------------------ | ------------------------ | ------------------------ |